The Unimaginable Mathematics of Borges' Library of Babel: Topics

 based on an earlier essay he had published in 1939 while working as a librarian.
 It concerns a fictional library containing every possible book of a certain fixed length, over a 25-symbol alphabet (which, including spacing and punctuation, is sufficient for the Spanish language).
-These assumptions, based on the dimensions of his own library and spelled out in more detail in the story, imply that the total number of books in the library is 25^{1312000}, an enormous number.
+These assumptions, based on the dimensions of his own library and spelled out in more detail in the story, imply that the total number of books in the library is 25^{1312000}, an enormous number with 1,834,098 digits.
 The story also describes, with an attitude of some horror, the physical layout of the library that holds all of these books, and some of the behavior of its inhabitants.

 After a copy of "The Library of Babel" itself, as translated into English by Andrew Hurley, The Unimaginable Mathematics of Borges' Library of Babel has seven chapters on its mathematics.
 The first chapter, on combinatorics, repeats the calculation above, of the number of books in the library, putting it in context with the size of the known universe and with other huge numbers, and uses this material as an excuse to branch off into a discussion of logarithms and their use in estimation.
 The second chapter concerns a line in the story about the existence of a library catalog for the library, using information theory to prove that such a catalog would necessarily equal in size the library itself, and touching on topics including the prime number theorem.
 The third chapter considers the mathematics of the infinite, and the possibility of books with infinitely many, infinitely thin pages, connecting these topics both to a footnote in "The Library of Babel" and to another Borges story, "The Book of Sand", about such an infinite book.